• Skip to main content

 Michele

 Hi, I’m Michele Feuerborn, wife, and dog Mom, with 20+ years experience as a home cook.
-I’m the Founder of Flavor Mosaic, as well as the author, recipe developer, and photographer.
-I share fast, easy, flavorful recipes with bold flavors, featuring Instant Pot recipes and Southern and Mexican cuisines.
+I’m the Founder of Flavor Mosaic, as well as the author and content creator.
+I share fast, easy, flavorful recipes with bold flavors, featuring Instant Pot and Air Fryer recipes and Italian, Southern and Mexican cuisines.
+Contact: [email protected].

 Leave a Reply Cancel reply